germanb-d/Obsidian-Sync/4 - Notas Rapidas/Personal Pronouns.md

 # 3rd Person

  The third person refers to someone or something other than the speaker or the person being addressed.
-It uses pronouns like "he," "him," "his," "himself," "she," "her," "hers," "herself," "it," "its," "itself" in the **singular**, and "they," "them," "their," "theirs," and "themselves" in the **plural**.
+It uses [[Pronouns]] like "he," "him," "his," "himself," "she," "her," "hers," "herself," "it," "its," "itself" in the **singular**, and "they," "them," "their," "theirs," and "themselves" in the **plural**.

 He -> El (singular)